ulta-plus/vpnn-client/README.md

 Download the most actual translation files.

 Go to ["Actions" tab](https://github.com/amnezia-vpn/amnezia-client/actions?query=is%3Asuccess+branch%3Adev), click on the first line.
-Then scroll down to the "Artifacts" section and download "AmneziaVPN_translations".
+Then scroll down to the "Artifacts" section and download "VPNNaruzhu_translations".

 Unzip this file.
 Each *.ts file contains strings for one corresponding language.